Showing posts with label 5. Show all posts

 Each European group brought with them their own culture, faith, and vitality to the area of Lake View that included Lutheran, Catholic and Jewish sensibilities of hard work and devotion to family and community.
 The Native American peoples had their sense of culture that included hard work and family that sharply conflicted with the Europeans.

-The last of many tribes of the area
+The Story of the

 from link above